engyasin/engyasin.github.io/posts/tracking-my-working-times-for-804-days.md

 <img src='../../images/forest/f.png' style="display: block; margin: 0 auto;" width='100%'/>

 It's interesting to note that starting at 7 am is beneficial not only for the current day but also for the following day.
-The same applies to ending hours, as it positively affects both present and future work performance.
+The same applies to ending hours (peaking at around 18), as it positively affects both present and future work performance.

 # Conclusion